Anpharmanl.com

 Pitching Guidelines

 • Your pitch should be 250-300 words in length.
-We are open to receiving a maximum of two pitches per person.
+We accept only one pitch per person.

-• If it’s the first time we are collaborating, please include bylines and at least one piece of recently published writing that’s relevant to the format you’re proposing.
+• Please include bylines and at least one piece of recently published long-form critical writing, ideally one that is relevant to the format you’re proposing.

 • We are not looking for academic treatments.